getodk/docs/docs/central-entities.rst

 .. image:: /img/central-entities/filter-by-property.*

-To define a property filter, you need to first create a :ref:`Custom Property <central-custom-properties>` for the project and make sure the Entity List has an Entity property to compare against.
-Then, select the Entity property and the Custom Property that you want to compare.
+To define a property filter, you need to first add a user Property to your App Users and Public Access Links.
+Do this by creating a new user or link or by editing an existing one.
+You also need to make sure that the Entity List has an Entity property to compare against.
+Then, select the Entity property and the user Property that you want to compare.
 Currently, only exact equality is supported.

-When filtering by property, every App User and Public Link that can access the Entity List through a Form should have a value for the Custom Property.
-A blank value for that property will not match any Entities so the user will receive an empty list.
+When filtering by Property, every App User and Public Link that can access the Entity List through a Form should have a value for the Property.
+A blank value for that Property will not match any Entities so the user will receive an empty list.

+View as App User
+""""""""""""""""

+Use the :guilabel:`View as` filter to see which Entities are available to a specific App User.
+Select an App User to preview the Entity List using that user's access.
+This is useful for testing property-based access filters and verifying that users can access the expected Entities.

 .. _deleting-entity-lists: